eyeofhorus4/msgdp/README.rst

-Modflow96 Scenario Generation and Data Processing Python Module for TACC
+Modflow96 Scenario Generation and Data Processing Python Module
+Texas Advanced Computing Center
 =======================

 A sample project that exists as an aid to the `Python Packaging User Guide